needle-mirror/com.unity.collab-proxy/Editor/Common/README.md

-# Unity Source Control Common
+# Unity Collaborate Common Code
-This directory contains common classes and logic for CollabClient and Manager.
+This directory contains common classes and logic for the package.

 ## Overview
 This is the structure of the directory: